MohdSafwanAhmad/pure-hearts/README.md

 1. You need a Stripe account.
 Sign up at [https://stripe.com](https://stripe.com) if you don't have one.
    - I created one using pure hearts gmail account
-2. Get your Stripe API keys from the [Stripe Dashboard](https://dashboard.stripe.com/test/apikeys).
+2. Click on the top left profile icon dropdown and switch to sandbox mode.
-3. Add the following environment variables to your `.env.local` file:
+3. You will see on the home section on the right a section called **API Keys**.Copy the key called `Secret key` and add it to the following environment variables to your `.env.local` file:
    ```
    STRIPE_SECRET_KEY=sk_test_...
    ```